Rayferrufino/Rayferrufino.github.io/_posts/2020-12-27-Threat Hunting Report.md

 ![alt text](https://Rayferrufino.github.io/assets/pic19.png "Logo Title Text 1")

-There is a Marco triggered on the opening of the document as well as the closure of the document.
+There is a Macro triggered on the opening of the document as well as the closure of the document.
 Additionally, you can see highlighted below there is a WScript that will get called within the Document.

 ![alt text](https://Rayferrufino.github.io/assets/pic20.png "Logo Title Text 1")